Arthur Joseph O'Neill

-Arthur Joseph O'Neill (December 14, 1917 - April 27, 2013) was an American prelate of the Roman Catholic Church.
+Arthur Joseph O'Neill (December 14, 1917 – April 27, 2013) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Rockford in Illinois from 1968 to 1994.

 Biography

+Early life

-Arthur O'Neill was born on December 14, 1917, in East Dubuque, Illinois.
-He was ordained a priest for the Diocese of Rockford, Illinois, by Bishop John Boylan on March 27, 1943.
+Arthur O'Neill was born on December 14, 1917, in East Dubuque, Illinois, to Leslie and Clara Runde O'Neill.
+After attending the St. Mary Parish School, O'Neill entered Columbia Academy in Dubuque, Iowa.

-Pope Paul VI appointed O'Neill as bishop of the Diocese of Rockford on August 19, 1968.
-He was consecrated a bishop by Archbishop Gerald Bergan on October 11, 1968.
+In 1935, O'Neill began studying the classics at Columbia College in Dubuque.
+After two years, he traveled in 1937 to Baltimore, Maryland, to study philosophy and theology at St. Mary Seminary, finishing in 1943.

+Priesthood

+O'Neill was ordained to the priesthood on March 27, 1943, for the Diocese of Rockford by Bishop John Joseph Boylan.
+After his ordination, the diocese assigned O'Neill as an assistant pastor at St. James Pro-Cathedral in Rockford, Illinois.
+In 1954, O'Neill was appointed editor of The Observer, the diocesan newspaper.
+That same year, the diocese named him as administrator for St. Thomas Aquinas Parish in Freeport, Illinois.
+Three years later, he became its pastor.
+Pope John XXIII elevated O'Neill to the rank of papal chamberlain in 1963.
 Contemporary accounts described O'Neill as a compassionate man who enjoyed speaking with parishioners.

+Bishop of Rockford

+Pope Paul VI appointed O'Neill as bishop of Rockford on August 19, 1968.
+He was consecrated a bishop at St. James Pro-Cathedral in Rockford, Illinois, by Archbishop Gerald Bergan on October 11, 1968.

 Pope John Paul II accepted O'Neill's resignation as bishop of Rockford on April 19, 1994.
-Arthur O'Neill died on April 27, 2013, in Rockford, Illinois, at the age of 95.
+O'Neill died on April 27, 2013, in Rockford at age 95.